Harrisburg Slip and Fall Attorney

-Once you have consulted with an attorney at the Law Office of Jason R. Carpenter about the potential claim, we may agree to accept your case based on legal merits.
+Once you have consulted with a Harrisburg slip and fall attorney at the Law Office of Jason R. Carpenter about the potential claim, we may agree to accept your case based on legal merits.
 We will go through all settlement options, and if the other party or their insurance company does not cooperate, we will draft your civil complaint, including the details of the injury claim.

 This complaint will contain a summary of the incident, including what happened and any related factual information.
 We will then file the Complaint to initiate your slip and fall lawsuit with a civil court.
 We will also serve the Defendant with the Complaint.